edinnen/treeGenerator/README.md

 # Linguistic Syntax Tree Generator

 This app allows you to submit a sentence for analysis into a linguistic syntax tree representation.
-This project used GoDoRP as a project starter

 ## Features